Removing Pet Odor from Bedding, Furniture and Carpet

 If an accident occurs on a piece of upholstered furniture, soak up as much as you can with absorbent material such as terry cloth towel or paper towels.
 I recommend wearing a pair of kitchen gloves and press firmly.

 Make a mix of water and white vinegar (50/50) and spray the stain.
-We want to wet the stained area but not spread it further around the upholstery, so make sure you don’t spray so much it spreads the stain and odor.
+We want to wet the stained area but not spread it further around the upholstery or into the upholstery foam, so make sure you don’t spray so much it spreads the stain and the odor.

-Let sit about 5 minutes, blot liquid up again then use a shop vac to suck out remaining liquid.
-If it’s a removable cushion, let it air dry outside.
+Let sit about 5 minutes, blot the liquid up again then use a shop vac to suck out the remaining liquid.
+If it’s a removable cushion cover, let it air dry outside.

 Allow enough time to dry to avoid mildew growth.